lorddusk/ObsidianDnD/Red Hand of Doom/Compendium/Events/Harvest Festival.md

 ---

 # Harvest Festival
-Later than usual, because of the lingering heath this year (1491)
+Later than usual, because of the lingering heath this year (1491).
+Takes place around a shrine of Chantea in market stalls.
 ___
 ## References:
 - [[Nimon Gap]]